Spruce Mountain Inn

 Moderating the use of technology and social media, the overuse of which may fuel anxiety and depression.

-Family therapy and parent coaching (for parents and other affected family members) to help improve communication, foster cooperation, and facilitate healthy respect among family members.
+Family therapy (for parents and other affected family members) to help improve communication, foster cooperation, and facilitate healthy respect among family members.

 Learn more about our approach to residential treatment.